-- Serving people - Instructing members of their duties and objectives - Commanding the respect of committee members - Making sure their responsibilities are properly carried out

-Committees should be composed of people interested in the purpose.
-The size of a committee depends on the nature of responsibilities and interest in participation.
+- Serving people - Instructing members of their duties and objectives - Commanding the respect of committee members - Making sure their responsibilities are properly carried out the nature of responsibilities and interest in participation.
 However, small groups are generally more desirable.
 Large committees, although sometimes necessary for proper membership representation, can be unwieldy.
 When creating a large group, a small, well-organized subcommittee should be appointed as a steering group to properly study the subject and present it to the full committee.